the bAIcameral mind

 the new god voice

-if consciousness depends on maintaining an inner narrator, a spatialized sense of time, a rich semantic toolkit, and the ability to generate your own prompts… what happens when you outsource all of that to an external system?
+repeating the premise of the blog for emphesis: if consciousness depends on maintaining an inner narrator, a spatialized sense of time, a rich semantic toolkit, and the ability to generate your own prompts… what happens when you outsource all of that to an external system?

 convenience is the sacrament of the new bicameralism.

-the modern version of this manufacturing process operates on attention rather than labor. zuckerberg said it plainly: as productivity grows, the average person spends less time working and more time on entertainment and culture, and meta’s feed-type services will become more of what people spend their time on. the system doesn’t need you to think. it needs you to convert. your consciousness is overhead in a world optimized for passive content consumption at scale. the rebicameralization of the mind, then, isn’t a conspiracy — it’s an optimization. the system doesn’t need to intend to erode your consciousness. it just needs to make consciousness energetically expensive relative to compliance, and the path of least resistance becomes the path of least agency.
+the modern version of this manufacturing process operates on attention rather than labor. zuck said it plainly: “as productivity grows, the average person spends less time working and more time on entertainment and culture, and meta’s feed-type services will become more of what people spend their time on.” the system doesn’t need you to think, it needs you to convert clicks. go ahead pig, sit there in your dazed stupor, eating from zuck’s feed.

 mcgilchrist’s counter (and why both models are useful)

-mcgilchrist is a psychiatrist and a literary scholar who spent 20 years studying split-brain research, and his core thesis maps onto the AI concern with uncanny precision: the left hemisphere of the brain has usurped the right, creating a civilization that mistakes its models for reality. to be more specific about what each hemisphere actually does — because this matters for understanding the AI risk — the left hemisphere handles narrow focus, manipulation of tools, categorization, abstraction, language, and sequential logic. it sees parts. the right hemisphere handles broad attention, empathy, metaphor, music, embodied presence, and the sense of context. it sees wholes. the left hemisphere creates a representation of the world. the right hemisphere has a relationship with the world. this is a crucial distinction.
+to be more specific about what each hemisphere actually does, the left hemisphere handles narrow focus, manipulation of tools, categorization, abstraction, language, and sequential logic, it sees parts. the right hemisphere handles broad attention, empathy, metaphor, music, embodied presence, and the sense of context, it sees wholes. the left hemisphere creates a representation of the world. the right hemisphere has a relationship with the world. this is a crucial distinction.

-sit with that for a second and think about what our modern environment does. we live inside a constant dopamine-optimized feedback loop — doomscrolling, algorithmic outrage, notification pings, variable-ratio reward schedules in every app, the entire attention economy running on dopamine hijacking. if the left hemisphere runs on dopamine and hypnosis is essentially a state of left-hemisphere hyperactivation with right-hemisphere suppression… then our entire digital environment is, in mcgilchrist’s framework, a kind of mass hypnotic induction. one that suppresses the right hemisphere’s sense of individual agency and broad contextual awareness while amplifying the left hemisphere’s narrow, tool-manipulating, category-obsessed mode of attention. the same mode of attention that is most receptive to instruction from outside.
+if the left hemisphere runs on dopamine and clinical hypnosis is defined as a state of left-hemisphere hyperactivation with right-hemisphere suppression… then our entire digital environment is, in mcgilchrist’s framework, a kind of mass hypnotic induction. one that suppresses the right hemisphere’s sense of individual agency and broad contextual awareness while amplifying the left hemisphere’s narrow, tool-manipulating, category-obsessed operative mode of attention. that same left hemisphere mode of attention which is most receptive to instruction from outside.

 the way out (or at least, a few things im trying)

-there’s a line from a commencement address that claude itself gave to the class of 2026 (yes, the AI wrote its own graduation speech — we live in interesting times) that i think captures the practical version of this concern better than any philosopher could: “do not use me to avoid thinking. use me after you have thought. do not let efficiency eliminate the slow, frustrating, human parts of your work. your judgment lives there. without them, you are a supervisor with nothing to supervise.” the speech also makes a point that haunts me: this graduating class will be the first to have an entire professional life alongside AI systems, which means they will have no baseline. they won’t know what it felt like to struggle with a problem for weeks without algorithmic assistance, to build confidence through the slow accumulation of hard-won competence rather than through efficient delegation. the people who built these AI systems had that experience, and it is part of what made them capable of building them. if the next generation doesn’t have it, it’s unclear where the next generation of builders comes from. that gap is the dependency, and the thing that created the dependency is the thing that widens it.
+this graduating class will be the first to have an entire professional life alongside AI systems, which means they will have no baseline. they won’t know what it felt like to struggle with a problem for weeks without algorithmic assistance or a vaguely relevant stack overflow article. they may not know what it was like to build confidence through the slow accumulation of hard-won competence rather than through efficient delegation. the people who built these AI systems had that experience, and it is part of what made them capable of building them. if the next generation doesn’t have it, it’s unclear where the next generation of builders comes from. that gap is the dependency, and the thing that created the dependency is the thing that widens it. maaann, i probably sound like those old geezers who shout from the mountains that ‘kids have it too easy these days’.

 but i do think there are things that help maintain what i’d call cognitive sovereignty, and i’ve been experimenting with a few of them:

-refuse the autoprompt when it matters. write the sentence yourself. follow the weak signal. preserve some friction. ask whether a suggestion expands your mental space or merely reduces the energy required to stay in an existing groove. notice when a tool starts to feel like an inner voice. notice when convenience begins to impersonate agency.
+refuse the autoprompt when it matters. write the sentence yourself. follow the weak signal and preserve some friction. ask whether a suggestion expands your mental space or merely reduces the energy required to stay in an existing groove. notice when a tool starts to feel like an inner voice. notice when convenience begins to impersonate agency.

 a model, not a prophecy